GET ORDAINED

 Unity candles ready to be used on the wedding day, there are two tall white taper candles and one larger column candle, all with pink lace

-The smaller candles should be placed on either end of the table so that they’re easy to reach.
+The taper candles should be placed along the end of the table so that they’re easy to reach.

-Make sure the table is at an appropriate height so that the couple will not need to bend down, and clear away any drapery or decorations that might accidentally catch on fire.
+Make sure the table is at an appropriate height so that the couple won't need to bend down, and practice good fire safety.
+Clear away any drapery or decorations that might accidentally catch on fire.
+This is more common during unity candle ceremonies than you might think.

 Decorate the table with flowers, herbs, crystals, framed photos of family members, colorful fabric table cloths, and any other meaningful items that speak to the couples’ unique relationship.